-1. Pumpkin and banana: Blend 1 can of organic pumpkin with 1-2 banana(s) and enough water to thin it out.
+1. Pumpkin and banana: 1 can of organic pumpkin and 1-2 banana(s).
 If you’d like to make your own pumpkin, check it out here.

-5. Broccoli and apple: Steam or microwave the broccoli to defrost, and then blend with 1 chopped “steamed” apple (method in #2 above), or you can boil the apple for about 7 minutes.
-Many of the packaged baby foods will have a ratio of about 2/3 to 3/4 fruit with 1/4 to 1/3 veggie, so they’re very sweet.
+5. Broccoli and apple: Defrosted broccoli and one steamed or boiled apple.
+Note: Many of the packaged baby foods will have a ratio of about 2/3 to 3/4 fruit with 1/4 to 1/3 veggie, so they’re very sweet.
 I try to flip it and do mostly veggies with a smaller ratio of fruit, just to cut the bitterness.
-Make sure to peel and chop the apple.

-6. Spinach, peas and pears: For this one, I’ll steam the peas and peeled, chopped pears together, then blend up with defrosted frozen spinach (either in the microwave or a pan).
-Store.
+6. Spinach, peas and pears: For this one, I’ll steam the peas and peeled, chopped pears together, then blend up with defrosted frozen spinach.
 As in #5, I’ll do more veggies and less fruit (like 1/2 bag of organic broccoli and 1 apple, 1/2 bag of organic spinach wilted down, 1/2 bag frozen organic peas and 1 pear), but see what your baby prefers.

--Start boiling the water for the oats, and another pan for anything you want to make on the stovetop
+-Start boiling the water for the 1.5 cups dry oats, according to package instructions, and another pan for anything you want to make on the stovetop.

 -Microwave the butternut squash (or you can bake it in the oven, cut side down with the sweet potatoes), then the pears, then the apples in a little water with a moist paper towel on top (that’s optional, but definitely helps with a squash).
-The apples and pears can be boiled in water instead of microwaved, too.
+We use this handy electric steamer.

 -Start blending and storing.